-A volunteer from Syria named Arutaa told Raul Amichba what happened.
+A volunteer from Syrian diaspora named Arutaa told Raul Amichba what happened.

 "Valery silenced the enemy firing position after they crossed Gumista, then he opened fire at the infantry combat vehicle, there was another enemy position from which they were firing a mortar.
 Valery was crawling his way to that enemy position in order to get close enough to take it out, but an enemy sniper killed him with a shot in the head,” said Amichba.

 More than two thousand volunteers participated in the Patriotic War of 1992-1993, 51 of whom were awarded the title "Hero of Abkhazia", 247 were awarded the Order of Leon, and 623 soldiers received medals "For Valour".
 More than 260 volunteers died during the fighting.